HamzaDogann/React-Query-Implementation/README.md

   // Render error message if fetching data was not successful if (!isSuccess) return <p>Failed to fetch data.</p>;

-  // Render the list of users if data fetching was successful return (
+  return (
     <ul>
       {data.map((user) => (